Certain vessels must use an acoustic deterrent device, known as a 'pinger', to reduce the level of dolphin and porpoise (cetacean) by-catch.

 - spacing of devices along the nets

-You should record any by-catch of marine mammals to help the UK with its EU monitoring and reporting requirements.
+You should record any by-catch of marine mammals to help the UK with its monitoring and reporting requirements.

 |Device||Specifications and spacing|

 |Aquamark 100||Set 1|

 |FishTek Banana Pinger BP154||Set 1|

 |SaveWave HiProtect||Set 1|